fzi-forschungszentrum-informatik/energy-service-generics/docs/Readme.md

-# BEMCom Documentation
+# Energy Service Generics Documentation

-This folder contains all that is necessary to build the HTML documentation of BEMCom.
+This folder contains all that is necessary to build the HTML documentation of the ESG framework.